Can adopting the right technology bring us to the 'golden age' of market research?

-The author argues that middle-sized agencies must make a choice to invest heavily in technology or invest in “knowledgeable, charismatic and impactful consultants.”
+The author argues that middle-sized agencies must choose to invest heavily in technology or invest in “knowledgeable, charismatic, and impactful consultants.”
 In the end, the only practical solution is to invest in both ends of the spectrum, letting technology take the burden of many current labor-intensive processes that smart automation, AI and APIs can handle if properly applied.

-The challenge thus far has been widespread adoption of the right kind of solutions, with many firms using platforms that are fragmented, or those that are not explicitly made to process market research data.
+Thus far, the challenge has been widespread adoption of the right kind of solutions, with many firms using platforms that are fragmented or those that are not explicitly made to process market research data.
 For many, implementing new technology has meant spending precious time struggling with workarounds and extra steps.

 There is now a new wave of technology solutions that are purpose-built for market researchers.
-For example, our Harmoni platform works natively with the complexities of market research, including sampling, weighting and analysis, making it easier and faster to investigate data and find the insights.
-It also streamlines sharing these stories, so stakeholders can increase their understanding, and use the data to make good decisions.
-The right platform can help automate and optimize workflows, company leaders just need to understand the benefits and take the plunge.
+For example, our Harmoni platform works natively with market research complexities, including sampling, weighting, and analysis, making it easier and faster to investigate data and find insights.
+It also streamlines sharing these stories, so stakeholders can increase their understanding and use the data to make good decisions.
+The right platform can help automate and optimize workflows; company leaders just need to understand the benefits and take the plunge.